Transportation Expansion Project: History

-"We weren't going to spend over a billion dollars on this project without involving more highway capacity.
-It couldn't be a predominantly transit project," Said Bill Jones, the Federal Highway Administration's Colorado Division administrator.
-"This was the turning point when we realized together that the transit part of the project couldn't be built without the highway part."

-"We looked at ways to break down the highway vs. transit rivalry and started looking at mobility," RTD Director, Cal Marsella said.
-"Let's look at highway and transit as coordinated pieces of a comprehensive strategy to maximize mobility in a project with limited available right of way.
-We set our sights on a project that was a win-win (proposition) for both transit and highway.
-What emerged was the T-REX project."

 A second, more comprehensive MIS was completed two years later.
 Unlike the initial study, the scope included Core Infrastructure (Highway) improvements as well as Transit solutions.
-It recommended expanding highway lanes up to 7 wide in each direction as well as added light rail support throughout the corridor.
+It recommended expanding highway lanes up to 7 wide in each direction as well as adding light rail support throughout the corridor.
 Additionally, the cities of Lone Tree, Parker and Centennial were also included for input and feedback.
 DRCOG adopted the recommendations of the 1997 Study which included the 19 mi of double-track light rail and 13 stations with the track running next to or in the median of I-25 and I-225.

 In November 1998, DRCOG adopted a 20-year regional transportation plan called Metro Vision 2020.
 T-REX was a top priority in the plan.